-Gender • Female
+Gender Date of Appointment Length of Service (as at 13 May 2020) Date of Last Re-election Board Committees Board Meetings attended in the Financial Year

-Gender • Female
+- Female

-Date of Appointment • 26 October 2007
+- 26 October 2007

-Length of Service (as at 27 March 2019) • 11 years and 5 months
+- 12 years and 6 months

-Date of Last Re-election • 26 May 2017
+- 31 May 2019

-Board Committees • Nil
+- Nil

-Board Meetings attended in the Financial Year Five (5) out of five (5) meetings
+- Five (5) out of five (5) meetings

-Academic Qualification(s) Bachelor Degree in Management from the University of Lethbridge, Canada.
+- Bachelor Degree in Management from the University of Lethbridge, Canada.

-Present Directorship(s) Listed entity: Nil

-Other public company: Nil
+- Listed entity: Nil Other public company: Nil

-Present Appointment(s) • Nil

 Upon her graduation in 1997, she joined our Group as Marketing Director and has since participated in various trade exhibitions and promotions locally and internationally.
-She is also the management representative of our Group's quality management system which led to the successful achievement of ISO 9002 quality system certification awarded by Lloyd's Register Quality Assurance to the Group in 1998 and ISO 22000 for Food Safety Management System in 2013.
+She is also the management representative of our Group's quality management system which led to the successful achievement of ISO 9002 quality system certification awarded by Lloyd's Register Quality Assurance to the Group in 1998 and ISO 22000 for Food Safety Management System in 2013 in the Financial Year Academic Qualification(s)